 In recent years, indoor air quality has received a lot of attention.
 Often a case of “black mold” in some air conditioning system is reported in the news and the entire building must be evacuated and sanitized.
 It is a good idea after cleaning the coil that an EPA registered bacteriostat be used on the coil and surrounding ductwork and insulation to ensure that any minor growths and odors are eliminated.
-Doing so provides your customer a valuable service by ensuring that mold and other growths do not develop throughout the system.
+Doing so provides your customer with a valuable service by ensuring that mold and other growths do not develop throughout the system.
 It is important the technician pays close attention to the volume of dirt and other growths coming off the coil.
 It is not uncommon for release dirt to block the opening of the condensate drain line and restrict the draining of water.
 If this is observed, the blockage should be removed before the drain pan overflows.

 While cleaning the coil, it is a good time to clean the drain pan as well.
 Simply clean out any rust and deposits that may be sitting in the bottom of the pan with a towel, rag or other means.
 Once again, be careful not to rub your hand across the coil as the edges are quite sharp.
 Protective gloves are recommended.